Neo-Ciber94/prexel-rs/eval/README.md

 ##### Sub Commands:
 - `--help | --h`: Get help information for the command.
 - `--run | --r`: Runs the evaluator in loop mode.
-- `--context | ctx`: Gets the constants, functions and operators of the math context used for evaluations.
+- `--context | --ctx`: Gets the constants, functions and operators of the math context used for evaluations.

 ##### Options: